Please note: We no longer ship to Canada.

 Pictured is Bandit, a beautiful Arabian gelding who lost his health, identity and spirit when sold at a local auction for $25.

 The man who purchased Bandit, from whom he was ultimately impounded, was told Bandit was a Mustang yearling when, in fact, he was a 16(?) year old Arabian.
-The man told the Department of Agriculture that he was feeding Bandit 'pig food' in an effort to fatten him up.
+The man told the Department of Agriculture that he was feeding Bandit 'pig food' in an effort to fatten him up to sell to a kill buyer (by the pound).